-They start the trip back in March but no individual butterfly can complete the entire round trip.
-Female monarch lay eggs for the next generation during the northward migration, at least 4 generations are involved to complete this annual cycle.
-One had always wondered how this small and fragile insect was able to complete this feat which up till now could not be explained.
+They start the trip back in March, but no individual butterfly can complete the entire round trip.
+Female monarchs lay eggs for the next generation during the northward migration, at least 4 generations are involved to complete this annual cycle.
+One had always wondered how this small and fragile insect was able to complete this feat, which up till now could not be explained.

-Professor Steven Reppert, a neurobiologist at the University of Massachusetts has been studying the brain of the Monarch butterfly.
-He states: the biology of the awe-inspiring fall migration of the monarch butterfly does scream out to be understood.
+Professor Steven Reppert, a neurobiologist at the University of Massachusetts, has been studying the brain of the Monarch butterfly.
+He states: the biology of the awe-inspiring fall migration of the monarch butterfly screams out to be understood.

 Gorgeous Butterfly Park in Florida

-In 1999 I visited the US for the first time.
-I spent 3 weeks in Florida where I went to see the famous Butterfly park in Fort Lauderdale.
-It was founded by a Dutchman.
+In 1999, I visited the US for the first time.
+I spent 3 weeks in Florida where I went to see the famous Butterfly Park in Fort Lauderdale.
+It was set up by a Dutchman.

 Butterfly Park in the south of Spain

 Some days ago I made a trip to a butterfly park here on the Costa del Sol in Benalmadena.
-This was set up by Spanish people from Madrid, the concept was different but also very interesting.
-I made a lot of photos of which some are used to illustrate this post.
-I entered a very big and high room with a quite high humidity.
-The ceiling was mainly glass to get the sunlight in, like that the butterflies are more active.
+This was set up by Spanish people from Madrid.
+The concept was different, but also very interesting.
+I made a lot of photos, of which some are used to illustrate this post.
+I entered a huge and high room with high humidity.
+The ceiling was mainly glass to get the sunlight in.
+Like that, the butterflies are more active.

-There were butterflies from 4 continents, everything was nicely explained in Spanish and English, and at any given time some 1500 butterflies were living there.
+There were butterflies from 4 continents, everything was well explained in Spanish and English, and at any given time some 1500 butterflies were living there.
 Their lifespan is not long, only from 2 to 3 weeks.
-There were also huge Moths, sitting all nicely together on a long stick.
+There were also huge moths, sitting all nicely together on a long stick.
 They were sleeping and only get active when night falls.

-This visit was absolutely lovely.
-There is a nice souvenir shop and of course a small bar.
-Going outside we visited the Buddhist Temple to then enjoy the lovely view down on the coast towards Fuengirola.
-This was a lovely morning which I really enjoyed.
+This visit was special.
+There is a nice souvenir shop and, of course, a small bar.
+Going outside, we visited the Buddhist Temple to then enjoy the lovely view down on the coast towards Fuengirola.
+This was a lovely morning, which I really enjoyed.

 How to attract butterflies to your garden

-If you now start wondering how you can attract butterflies to your garden it is not difficult.
+If you now start wondering how you can attract butterflies to your garden, it is easy.
 One should plant certain bushes and you will see how many butterflies will come to visit.

-Another very important thing you will have to do is to make your garden totally organic, no pesticides are allowed in a butterfly garden.
+Another very important thing you will have to do is to make your garden organic.
+You cannot use any pesticides in a butterfly garden.